Life insurance is vital for a small business owner. Life insurance can help protect you, your family, and your business financially.

 Inheritance Equalization

 If you have children and run a small business, perhaps some children are interested in the business while others aren’t.
-If you’re concerned about leaving behind something for all of your heirs, life insurance can help.
+If you’re concerned about family business succession planning, life insurance can help.

 For example, let’s say you have two children.
 One works in the family business, and one branched out.
 Using life insurance in your estate plan can ensure the child who wants to take over the family business can, and your other child receives an insurance payout.